Our Code of Conduct

 To create a pleasant, safe and respectful atmosphere for all participants of

-the Think About! conference we have two Awareness-Teams available during the
+the Think About! conference we have several Awareness-Teams available during

 verbal, psychological or physical violations of personal boundaries.

-The Teams consist of two people of different genders and are experienced in the
+Each Team consist of two people of different genders.
+They are experienced in

 situations.
 One team will be moving freely on the location, another one can be